Help Animals & People

 Description

-Reporting to the Outreach Coordinator, the Pet Pantry Volunteer is responsible for collecting food and pet supplies from the Animal Centre for delivery to local pet owners who are temporarily unable to provide the day-to-day necessities for their pets.
-Pet Pantry deliveries take place on Tuesdays and Fridays on an ‘as needed’ basis.
+Reporting to the Director of Operations, the Pet Pantry Volunteer is responsible for repackaging and/or collecting pet food and supplies from the Animal Centre for delivery to local Pet Pantry depots or pet owners’ homes, to assist members of our community who are temporarily unable to provide the day-to-day necessities for their pets.
+Pet Pantry bagging takes place on an as needed basis, and deliveries take place on Tuesdays and on Thursdays.

 Time Commitment